Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Introduction

 \section{Introduction}

-Hamiltonian simulation algorithms to simulate the real-time evolution $e^{-iHt}$ for a Hamiltonian $H$ are at the center of the quantum computing field, as simulating quantum systems such as condensed matter and chemistry systems is a key goal for quantum computers~\cite{lloyd1996universal,berry2015simulating,low2019hamiltonian}.
-In addition, Hamiltonian simulation underlies many quantum algorithms, e.g., quantum phase estimation~\cite{kitaev1995quantum,aspuru2005simulated,lin2022heisenberg,wan2022randomized}, a general-dynamics quantum simulator based on the linear combination of Hamiltonian simulation~\cite{an2023linear,an2026quantum}, and even a linear system solver~\cite{childs2017quantum,wang2024qubit,Chakraborty2024}.
+Hamiltonian simulation algorithms for the real-time evolution $e^{-iHt}$ of a Hamiltonian $H$ are at the center of the quantum computing field, as simulating quantum systems such as condensed-matter and chemical systems is a key goal for quantum computers~\cite{lloyd1996universal,berry2015simulating,low2019hamiltonian}.
+In addition, Hamiltonian simulation underlies many quantum algorithms, e.g., quantum phase estimation~\cite{kitaev1995quantum,aspuru2005simulated,lin2022heisenberg,wan2022randomized}, a general-dynamics quantum simulator based on the linear combination of Hamiltonian simulation~\cite{an2023linear,an2026quantum}, and linear system solvers~\cite{childs2017quantum,wang2024qubit,Chakraborty2024}.

-The improvement of Hamiltonian simulation complexity has been of significant interest in the quantum computing field.
-However, while noise is inherently present and cannot be ignored in practice, its impact is frequently underestimated or overlooked in the design of Hamiltonian simulation algorithms.
-Nevertheless, some works rigorously consider the effect of noise~\cite{knee2015optimal,endo2019mitigating,mohammadipour2025direct,hakkaku2025data,xu2025exponentially}. \textcite{knee2015optimal} point out that there is a trade-off relationship between the Trotter count and the physical noise effect in the Trotter-based Hamiltonian simulation, and explicitly show the existence of an optimal Trotter count.
-While extrapolation-based quantum error mitigation can help overcome this trade-off~\cite{endo2019mitigating,hakkaku2025data,mohammadipour2025direct}, a comprehensive complexity analysis is still missing, except for the second-order Trotter formula~\cite{mohammadipour2025direct}.
+Although noise is inherently present and cannot be ignored in practice, its impact is rarely incorporated into the performance analysis of Hamiltonian simulation algorithms, and only a few works treat it rigorously~\cite{knee2015optimal,endo2019mitigating,mohammadipour2025direct,hakkaku2025data,xu2025exponentially}.
+On the noise-aware side, \citet{knee2015optimal} identify a trade-off between the Trotter count and physical noise and prove the existence of an optimal Trotter count, which \citet{xu2025exponentially} recently refined, though without error mitigation.
+On the mitigation side, extrapolation-based quantum error mitigation can suppress both algorithmic and physical errors~\cite{endo2019mitigating,hakkaku2025data,mohammadipour2025direct,watson2025exponentially}.
+However, an end-to-end complexity analysis that accounts for both the QEM sampling overhead and the residual bias is available only for zero-noise extrapolation applied to the second-order Trotter formula~\cite{mohammadipour2025direct}.